Cash-strapped Sri Lanka gets parliamentary nod for domestic debt restructuring plan | Politics

 The IMF programme unlocks more help from international funding agencies.
 Accordingly, the World Bank, earlier this week, approved USD 700 million in financing as budgetary and welfare support for Sri Lanka, which is facing its worst economic crisis since it won independence from the British in 1948.

-The DDR plan won parliamentary approval with 122 lawmakers voting for it while 62 going against it.
+The DDR plan won parliamentary approval with 122 lawmakers voting for it while 62 going against it in the 225-member House.

 After a 10-hour marathon debate, Speaker Mahinda Yapa Abeywardena opted to take the vote ending the debate at 7.30 pm.